 The Duke Kunshan University undergraduate curriculum features an innovative, integrated and interdisciplinary liberal arts curriculum.
 Each major consists of divisional foundation courses, interdisciplinary area of study, disciplinary area of study, and a signature project.

 The first round of majors that have been approved including the following interdisciplinary and disciplinary areas of studies:

-The faculty to student ratio will be around 11:1.
-Most of Duke Kunshan’s faculty will be globally-hired resident faculty members who are selected by a Duke faculty committee.
-The other faculty members will be from Duke University, Wuhan University and other top universities from across the world.
+The faculty to student ratio will be roughly 1:11.
+Most of Duke Kunshan’s faculty will be globally recruited resident faculty members who have been selected by a Duke Faculty search committee.
+The other faculty members will be from Duke University, Wuhan University and other top universities around the world.

 Course instruction will be delivered primarily in small classes taught in an open, participatory style.
 The vast majority of courses will be seminar-style with fewer than 20 students.
 These seminars are the primary means by which excellence in writing, speaking and listening are nurtured.

 Two of the core courses (China in the World and Critical Global Challenges) will be taught in 125 and 60-student classes, appropriate to their function in developing a shared community of learning among students and teachers.
 Hybrid class designs utilizing flipped classrooms and team-based learning will provide opportunities for students to gain exposure to course content prior to class and provide in-class activities that focus on higher-level cognitive learning.

 Duke Kunshan will provide undergraduate students access to research opportunities and encourage students to work with leading faculty members and researchers.
 The university’s existing and future research centers and institutes such as Global Health Research Center, Environment Research Center, Institute of Applied Sciences and Engineering, Camputer Laboratory, and Data Science Research Center will be open to all students.
 Students can also utilize research resources and opportunities available through Duke Kunshan’s founding partners Duke University and Wuhan University.